To enjoy the full Mail & Guardian online experience: please upgrade your browser

 The charge sheet suggests that Mohlalhane invoked the ANC’s name to create the impression that the fictitious project was a funding vehicle for the ruling party and to prevent officials from asking questions about it.

-According to Independent Online, Mohlahlane also claimed he wanted to donate part of the Land Bank loot to help fund the ANC’s 2007 national conference in Polokwane.
+Independent Online, Mohlahlane also claimed he wanted to donate part of the Land Bank loot to help fund the ANC’s 2007 national conference in Polokwane.

 Also facing charges in this case is Rubben Mohlaloga, who, at the time of the alleged theft, was a national MP and chairperson of the agriculture portfolio committee in parliament.